Introduction

 GET /workflows

-Retrieves a list of all available workflows, their descriptions, and their cost in credits.
+Retrieves a list of all available workflows, their descriptions, and credit costs.

 Example Request